Discover where you should go for your perfect African safari

 Dense Rainforest, Wild Primates & Big Five Safaris

-Take a Nile cruise with the crocodiles, visit local tea and coffee plantations, chase waterfalls, go white water rafting, take a game drive to tick off your Big Five and then meet a mountain gorilla in their natural habitat.
+Take a Nile cruise with the crocodiles, visit local tea and coffee plantations, chase waterfalls, go white water rafting, take a game drive to tick off your Big Five, and meet a mountain gorilla in their natural habitat.

 Uganda’s Best National Parks & Game Reserves